Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Discussion

 \section{Discussion}

-We have addressed a long-standing challenge in data analytics, by introducing a set of tools --- comprising receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and a coefficient of predictive ability (CPA) measure --- for generalized ROC analysis, thereby freeing researchers from the need to artificially binarize real-valued outcomes.
-Throughout the paper, we have assumed that predictors and features are real-valued.
-However, as all results and techniques discussed are rank based, they carry through for linearly ordered, but not necessarily real-valued features.
-For generalizations of ROC analysis to categorical outcomes that cannot be linearly ordered see Hand and Till (2001) and Section 9 of Fawcett (2006).
+We have addressed a long-standing challenge in data analytics, by introducing a set of tools --- comprising receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and a coefficient of predictive ability ($\CPA$) measure --- for generalized ROC analysis, thereby freeing researchers from the need to artificially binarize real-valued outcomes, which often is associated with undesirable effects \citep{Altman2006}.
+Throughout the paper, we have assumed that predictors and features are linearly ordered, thereby covering binary, ordinal, and continuous outcomes simultaneously.
+While our motivating example uses data from a clinical trial, our approach does not account for censored data, as typically encountered in survival analysis.
+We strongly encourage extensions of ROC movies, UROC curves and $\CPA$ that apply to censored data, perhaps along the lines of \citet{Blanche2013}.
+For generalizations of ROC analysis to multi-class problems with categorical outcomes that cannot be linearly ordered see \citet{Hand2001}, \citet{Ferri2003}, and Section 9 of \citet{Fawcett2006}.

-ROC movies, UROC curves, and CPA reduce to the classical ROC curve and AUC when applied to binary data.
+ROC movies, UROC curves, and $\CPA$ reduce to the classical ROC curve and $\AUC$ when applied to binary data.
 Moreover, attractive properties of ROC curves, such as invariance under strictly increasing transformations and straightforward interpretability are maintained by ROC movies and UROC curves.
-In stark contrast to customarily used measures of bivariate association and dependence (Reshef et al., 2011; Weihs et al., 2018), CPA is asymmetric, i.e., in general, its value changes if the roles of the feature and the outcome are transposed.
-Thus, the new measure is directed and quantifies predictive ability of features for linearly ordered outcomes.
-Just like AUC, CPA is rank based and admits an appealing interpretation as a weighted probability of concordance.
-CPA bridges and generalizes AUC, Somers' D and Spearman's rank correlation coefficient, up to a common linear relationship.
+In contrast to customarily used measures of bivariate association and dependence \citep{Reshef2011, Weihs2018}, $\CPA$ is asymmetric, i.e., in general, its value changes if the roles of the feature and the outcome are transposed.
+However, when both the feature and the outcome are continuous, $\CPA$ becomes symmetric, and relates linearly to Spearman's rank correlation coefficient.
+Thus, $\CPA$ bridges and generalizes $\AUC$, Somers' $D$ and Spearman's rank correlation coefficient, up to a linear relationship, just like the C index connects and generalizes $\AUC$, Somers' $D$ and Kendall's rank correlation coefficient.
+While in typical practice the two measures yield qualitatively similar results, under positive dependence $\CPA$ is larger than the C index, and $\CPA$ tends to be less affected by discretization effects.